Hamas calls for Palestinian uprising over Trump's Jerusalem plan

 The military said it was reinforcing troops in the occupied West Bank.

 Medics said 11 people had been hit by live bullets and 20 by rubber bullets in the Thursday unrest.
-One was in a critical condition.
+One was in critical condition.

 Some protesters threw rocks at soldiers and others chanted: “Death to America!
 Death to the fool Trump!”

 Trump reversed decades of U.S. policy on Wednesday by recognizing Jerusalem as the capital of Israel, angering the Arab world and upsetting Western allies.

-The status of Jerusalem - home to sites holy to the Muslim, Jewish and Christian religions - is one of the biggest obstacles to a peace agreement between Israel and the Palestinians.
+The status of Jerusalem, home to sites considered holy to Muslims, Jews and Christians, is one of the biggest obstacles to a peace agreement between Israel and the Palestinians.

 “We should call for and we should work on launching an intifada (Palestinian uprising) in the face of the Zionist enemy,” Hamas leader Ismail Haniyeh said in a speech in Gaza.

-On Friday’s “Day of Rage”, rallies and protests are expected near Israeli-controlled checkpoints in the West Bank and along the border with Gaza.
+On Friday’s “Day of Rage,” rallies and protests are expected near Israeli-controlled checkpoints in the West Bank and along the border with Gaza.

 Friday prayers at the Muslim shrine of Al-Aqsa mosque in Jerusalem could also be a flashpoint.